jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

 Request handlers must be mounted on specific paths inside the *onInitialize()* method (or an error is reported).
 If the mount path (in this case "divide") doesn't begin with a slash ("/"), the path "/api/[major-version].[minor-version]/" is prepended automatically.
 So, "divide" becomes "/api/1.0/divide" in the code above, where the version *1.0* comes from the metadata returned by *DivideMicroservice*.
 The *same path* can be used to mount a single request handler for each HTTP method (GET, POST, DELETE).
 However, trying to mount two handlers for the same HTTP method on the same path will result in an error.

 The *gsonFactory()* factory method (not shown above) can optionally provide a factory that creates configured *Gson* objects.
-The *Gson* factory should extend the class *MicroserviceRestApplicationGsonFactory*.
+The *Gson* factory should extend the class *MicroserviceGsonFactory*.
 KivaKit will use this factory when serializing and deserializing JSON objects.

-The exact flow of control that occurs when a request is made to a KivaKit microservice, is detailed in the Javadoc for [*MicroserviceRestApplication*](https://github.com/Telenav/kivakit-extensions/blob/develop/kivakit-microservice/src/main/java/com/telenav/kivakit/microservice/rest/MicroserviceRestApplication.java).
+For anyone interested in the gory details, the exact flow of control that occurs when a request is made to a KivaKit microservice, is detailed in the Javadoc for [*MicroserviceRestApplication*](https://github.com/Telenav/kivakit-extensions/blob/develop/kivakit-microservice/src/main/java/com/telenav/kivakit/microservice/rest/MicroserviceRestApplication.java).

 #### Microservlets

 *Microservlets* handle GET, POST and DELETE requests.
 They are mounted on paths in the same way that request handlers are mounted.
 But unlike a request handler, a microservlet can handle any or all HTTP request methods at the same time.
 Request handlers are more flexible and generally more useful than microservlets, so this information is mainly here for the sake of completeness.
 The key use case (the only one so far) for microservlets is that they are used to implement request handlers.
-You can see the internal microservlet for this in MicroserviceRestApplication in the method *mount(String path, Class<MicroservletRequest> requestType)*.
+You can see the internal microservlet for this in *MicroserviceRestApplication* in the method *mount(String path, Class&lt;MicroservletRequest&gt; requestType)*.

 #### Request Handlers